qgis/QGIS-Documentation/source/docs/user_manual/preamble/help_and_support.rst

 qgis-users
 ----------

-This mailing list is used for discussion of QGIS in general, as well as specific questions regarding its installation and use.
+This mailing list is used for discussion of |qg| in general, as well as specific questions regarding its installation and use.
 You can subscribe to the qgis-users mailing list by visiting the following URL: http://lists.osgeo.org/mailman/listinfo/qgis-user